smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 Theron smiled.
 "Then you'll explain to the King why you're obstructing investigation into potential threats.
 I'm sure he'll be very understanding.
 He's been so... reasonable lately."

 They all knew what Minos had become—paranoid, obsessed, cruel beyond even his usual nature.
-To be brought before him now was tantamount to a death sentence.
+But worse were the whispers that he'd been seen entering the labyrinth's lower chambers alone, emerging hours later with blood on his robes that wasn't his own.
+To be brought before him now meant risking more than death.

 "I thought so."
 Theron moved toward the door.
 "Oh, and gentlemen?
 Anyone thinking of following our harbor master's example and seeking employment elsewhere should remember—I have men at every port.
 Every road.
 Every path off this island."
 He paused at the threshold.
 "Loyalty isn't optional anymore.
 It's mandatory.
 And I define what loyalty means."